tarasowski/docker-swarm/Deployment.md

 ✅ Nginx runs **only** on the worker node.
 ✅ The **Visualizer** runs **only** on the manager node.
 ✅ You can monitor the swarm with **Visualizer**.

-Would you like to add auto-scaling or persistent storage to this setup? 🚀